Skip to content

 Save and restart the Raspberry Pi.

-After restarting, you can confirm using the following command:
+After restarting, you can confirm with the following command:

 Bash